Untangling Japan’s Inkan System

 Bank document checklist and variations

 Opening a corporate bank account in Japan requires a specific set of documents, each with its own requirements.
 Commonly required items include a company registry certificate (tōhon), the seal registration certificate (inkan tōroku shōmei-sho), articles of incorporation, and the physical inkan for branch presentation.
 Depending on the bank, you may also need to provide proof of address, identification for all directors, or business plans, particularly for new startups or foreign-owned firms.
-Requirements can vary between banks and by legal entity type.
+Requirements can vary between banks and by legal entity type such as KK, GK, or branch office.
 Major banks such as MUFG may have stricter requirements than local institutions.
 Incomplete applications or incorrect seals are leading causes of delays, so careful pre-submission checklists and document verification are crucial for first-time applicants, according to MUFG Bank.
 Reviewing specialized banking articles relevant to Japan can keep global teams updated on best banking practices.

 Contracting decision framework: seal or e-signature